-DWI and Samsung C&T reported that they had investments in overseas resource development projects as prescribed by the Enforcement Decree of the RSTA and received tax exemptions for these investments.
-Under Article 22 of the RSTA, a domestic corporation whose income (for each business year ending before December 31, 2015) includes any dividend income from investments in overseas resource development projects, as prescribed by Presidential Decree, is exempt from corporate tax for the portion of such dividend income that is exempted from the tax of the host country where the investment occurred.
-Article 19 of the Enforcement Decree of the RSTA prescribes the following investment projects as being eligible for this tax exemption: Agricultural products, Animal products, Fishery products, Forest products, and Mineral products.
+DWI and Hyundai Corp reported that they had investments in overseas resource development projects as prescribed by the Enforcement Decree of the RSTA and received tax exemptions for these investments.68 Under Article 22 of the RSTA, a domestic corporation whose income (for each business year ending before December 31, 2015) includes any dividend income from investments in overseas resource development projects, as prescribed by Presidential Decree, is exempt from corporate tax for the portion of such dividend income that is exempted from the tax of the host country where the investment occurred.69 Article 19 of the Enforcement Decree of the RSTA prescribes the following investment projects as being eligible for this tax exemption: Agricultural products, Livestock products, Fishery products, Forest products, and Mineral products.70

-We preliminarily determine that the tax exemption DWI and Samsung C&T received under Article 22 of the RSTA constitutes a financial contribution in the form of revenue foregone under section 771(5)(D)(ii) of the Act and confers a benefit pursuant to section 771(5)(E) of the Act and 19 CFR 351.509(a).
-Furthermore, consistent with CORE from Korea 2010 Review, we preliminarily determine that the tax exemption DWI received under Article 22 of the RSTA is de jure specific within the meaning of section 771(5A)(D)(i) of the Act because Article 19 of the Enforcement Decree of the RSTA expressly limits access to the Article 22 tax exemption to firms with overseas investment projects in agricultural, animal, fishery, forest, or mineral products.
+We preliminarily determine that the tax exemption DWI and Hyundai Corp received under Article 22 of the RSTA constitutes a financial contribution in the form of revenue foregone under section 771(5)(D)(ii) of the Act and confers a benefit pursuant to section 771(5)(E) of the Act and 19 CFR 351.509(a).
+Furthermore, consistent with CORE from Korea 2010 Review, 71 we preliminarily determine that the tax exemption DWI and Hyundai Corp received under Article 22 of the RSTA is de jure specific within the meaning of section 771(5A)(D)(i) of the Act because Article 19 of the Enforcement Decree of the RSTA expressly limits access to the Article 22 tax exemption to firms with overseas investment projects in agricultural, livestock, fishery, forest, or mineral products.